Ndanu-eng/BANK-CHURN-PREDICTION/README.md

 ## Milestone  2

-### Step 3.Data Modelling
+### Data Modelling

 <b>a.
 Model Selection & Training</b>

 Machine learning Model -Logistic Regression.

-Split data into training and testing sets (e.g., 80/20 split).
+Splitting data into training and testing sets.

 Trained models on the dataset using appropriate hyperparameters.